 The northwest Andes of Colombia was identified as an area of utmost importance for protection and restoration after Rapid Assessment expeditions were done to identify strategic areas for conservation in 2006.
 Currently, over 7,000 acres of forests are being protected at the Mesenia-Paramillo nature reserve, which include the "El Olinguito" and "El Puma" forests.
 The Mesenia-Paramillo nature reserve is the main watershed of the San Juan Antioquia, San Juan Bravo Chocó and Dojurgo rivers, the latter being a main tributary of the San Juan Antioquia river.

 The nature reserve has over 7000 acres of forests located in three states: Antioquia, Risaralda and Caldas.
 This was the first conservation project established by BIOCONSERVANCY (formerly The Hummingbird Conservancy) which began in 2008.
 Protecting both the San Juan Antioquia and San Juan Bravo Chocó river watersheds, the biodiversity value of this area is incalculable.

 Given the great biological wealth found in the area of the reserve, we have dedicated a large part of our efforts to carrying out studies and inventories of biodiversity.
 To accomplish this, we have contacted scientists and students belonging to universities and institutes, both national and international.
 Several groups of vertebrates, invertebrates and plants have been studied.

 Birds have been the most studied group of vertebrates so far.
-Around 20% of all bird species found in Colombia inhabit the Mesenia-Paramillo nature reserve.
+Over 20% of all bird species found in Colombia inhabit the Mesenia-Paramillo nature reserve.
 There are 30 IUCN threatened and 26 endemic or restricted-range bird species at the reserve, making this area one of the most critical habitats for birds in all of the Americas.
-A total of 388 bird species have been recorded and most are included in our new bird guide (PDF accesible below).
+A total of 406 bird species have been recorded and most are included in our new bird guide (PDF accesible below).